 Taking Photos

-Normally Nepalese people don’t mind being photographed but it’s better you ask their permission before capturing.
+Usually, Nepalese people don’t mind being photographed, but you should ask their permission before capturing them.

 Beggars

-You will encounter lots of beggars around the tourist areas and temples asking for money.
-Do not give them money, giving money will encourage them for further begging so instead you can donate to the school or local organization that is looking after it.
+You will encounter many beggars around the tourist areas and temples asking for money.
+Please do not give them money; giving money will encourage them to continue begging.
+Instead, you can donate to the school or a local organization that is looking after it.

 Weekend

 Saturday is a weekend holiday in Nepal.
-Most of the offices, banks, and stores will be closed on Saturday.
+Most offices, banks, and stores will be closed on Saturday.

 Business Hours